10 Essential surf and water photography tips for beginners

 5. Put safety first in the ocean

-This might be the least glamorous tip, but it is the most important.
+This might be the least glamorous tip, but it’s the most important.
 Respect the ocean.
 Your safety and the surfers’ safety always comes before the shot.

-On our coast, there is a gutter that runs along the sand bank underwater.
+On our coast, there’s a gutter that runs along the sand bank underwater.
 On high tide, it becomes deeper water and very rippy.
-One day, I was out swimming with two girlfriends.
-They had already surfed in, but I lingered, kicking on my back trying to get to shore.
-No matter how hard I kicked, the beach did not seem to get any closer.
-I remember seeing my friend walking up the sand and wishing I had asked her for a tow.
+One day, I was out swimming with my camera with two girlfriends who were surfing.
+They’d already surfed in, but I lingered, kicking on my back trying to get to shore.
+No matter how hard I kicked, the beach didn’t seem to get any closer.
+I remember seeing my friend walking up the sand and wishing I’d asked her for a tow.
+On that occasion I was fine, but I always make sure I’m well fuelled before swimming, and there’s someone to spot me either in the water or on land.

-Eventually I made it in, but only by staying calm.
 In conditions like that, I lie on my back, hold my camera by my side, angle myself toward the shore, and just kick steadily.
 Panic never helps in the ocean.
-Fins saved me that day, I do not think I would have made it back without them.
+Fins saved me that day, I don’t think I’d have made it back without them.

 The golden rule: know your limits, use fins, and always respect currents.
 No photo is worth risking your safety.